Solar panel warranties explained: what Perth buyers actually need to know

 Practical obstacles:

-- Most manufacturers require the claim to go through the original installer or an authorised service partner
+Proving underperformance means eliminating other causes first: soiling, shading, inverter issues, wiring degradation.
+Most manufacturers require the claim to go through the original installer or an authorised service partner.
+A successful claim typically results in replacement panels, not cash.

-The "two-year consumer guarantee" advantage: In Australia, the Australian Consumer Law (ACL) provides a consumer guarantee independent of the product warranty that panels will last for a reasonable period.
-For a product sold as "lasting 25 years," ACL arguments have succeeded in recovering compensation even after manufacturer warranties expired.
-This is a legal avenue worth exploring if your installer or manufacturer is unresponsive.
+The Australian Consumer Law safety net: The ACL provides a consumer guarantee (independent of the product warranty) that goods will last for a reasonable period.
+For a product marketed as lasting 25 years, the ACL gives you a legal avenue if the manufacturer or installer is unresponsive, even where the written warranty has expired.

 What happens when a manufacturer exits Australia

-This is the most practically relevant scenario for Perth buyers — and it's not theoretical.
+This is the most practically relevant risk for Perth buyers.
+It's not theoretical.

-- A 25-year product warranty from a manufacturer with no Australian presence may be unenforceable in practice, even if legally valid
+- A 25-year product warranty from a manufacturer with no Australian presence may be unenforceable in practice, even if the warranty document is legally valid

-- Favour manufacturers with established Australian operations, local service networks, and a long track record of standing behind claims
+- Favour manufacturers with established Australian operations, local service networks, and a track record of at least five years in the Australian market

 - Who is the Australian distributor for this panel brand?